sagemathinc/cocalc-doc/source/chatgpt.rst

 * `Cocalc chatrooms now support reply message threads, and chatgpt now has "long memory" of the entire thread it was involved in <https://github.com/sagemathinc/cocalc/discussions/6567>`_.

+* `New button to help you fix errors in Jupyter notebooks <https://github.com/sagemathinc/cocalc/discussions/6584>`_.

 ####################################
 ChatGPT Help Box in Landing Pages